Last Updated on: 22nd August 2024, 03:32 pm

 Purchase aloe vera from a trusted source and strictly adhere to label instructions.
 Avoid using it if you are allergic.

-Though essential oils are just for skincare?
-Well, the answer is no. Essential oils, notably tea tree oil, can be used as an effective mouth wash.
-After being dormant in medicine for thousands of years, these oils have regained popularity in recent years for their natural source and varied health benefits.
+Thought essential oils are just for skincare?
+Well, the answer is no. Essential oils, notably tea tree oil, can be used as an effective mouthwash.
+After being dormant in medicine for thousands of years, these oils have regained popularity in recent years for their natural sources and varied health benefits, as well as its use in natural gum care.

 To use a tea tree oil mouthwash: